PiyushDangre/study-notes/Interview-Questions/NTT_Data-2026.md

 - How does Auth2 protocol work?
 Explain.
 - Tell us about a production issue you faced and how did you fix it
 - What are the various components in Microoservice Architecture?
+- What is Role based access control and Entity based access control?
+How did you implement it in your project?